ryansheehy0/Cheat_Sheets/Bug_Bounties/cybersecurity_curriculum.md

 		- get all urls.
 Uses AlienVault's Open Threat Exchange, wayback machine, common crawl and URLScan
 		- Just accesses database and doesn't crawl(like a spider)
 - Web security vulnerabilities
+	- Insecure Direct Object References(IDOR)
 	- SQL Injection(SQLI)
 	- Cross-site scripting(XSS)
 	- Cross site request forgery(CSRF)
-	- Insecure Direct Object References(IDOR)
 	- Server side request forgery(SSRF)
 	- XML External Entity (XXE)
 	- Default credentials and Insecure server configurations
 	- Authoritative Zone Transfer(AXFR) on port 53
+	- Business logic errors(BLEs)
 	- CNAME takeover
 		- If there is a CNAME that isn't being used, you can get that url and create your own phishing website.
 		- How do you discover all the CNAMEs someone has for the domain name?